Kentucky coffeetree: Description

 The Kentucky coffeetree is a moderately fast-growing tree, and male trees are often grown in parks and along city streets for ornamental purposes.
 The tree is typically fairly short-lived, healthy trees living from 100 to 150 years.
 The Kentucky coffeetree sheds its leaves early during the fall and appears bare for up to 6 months.
 The naked appearance of the tree is reflected through the Kentucky coffeetree's Greek genus name, which means "naked branch".
 Like the Sumac, branches are absent of fine spray; smaller branches are thick and lumpish.
 Because of the absence of smaller branches and its later leafing, the French in Canada named it Chicot, "stubby".
 The expanding leaves are conspicuous because of the varied colors of the leaflets; the youngest are bright pink, while those which are older vary from green to bronze.

 The bark is ash-gray and scaly, flaking similarly to black cherry, but more so.
 The trees are dioecious, and the fruit is a hard-shelled bean in heavy, woody, thick-walled pods filled with sweet, thick, gooey pulp.
 Pod length ranges from 5 to 10 in; unfertilized female trees may bear miniature seedless pods.
-The beans contain the toxin cytisine.
+The beans are commonly thought to contain the toxin cytisine, although this has yet to be confirmed in a study.